Studying safely during the national lockdown

 We are incredibly proud of the hard work and dedication of our students and colleagues in this difficult situation and we are committed to doing everything in our power to help students achieve their goals and ambitions.
-Thank you for being patient and understanding during this time.

 If your child is ill or unable to attend sessions, they must contact us to let us know by calling 01253 504343.

 Please find below the many things we are doing here at B&FC to support students with online and remote working arrangements during the COVID-19 lockdown.

 - B&FC reviews daily, all official guidance from the UK government, public health England and other relevant bodies and uses it to inform our support for students.
 We have set out below the measures that we have taken to continue to support students and deliver learning and teaching:

 - Progress Tutors, Programme Leaders and lecturers have kept in contact with their students through phone calls, e-mails and on-line conversations.
 This is to check on their engagement and progress